-If you’re the proud owner of a log burner stove, you may be wondering if you need a stove fan?
+If you’re the proud owner of a wood burner, you might be wondering if you need a log burner fan?

 Installing a log burner fan is a fantastic way to help maximise your stove’s performance and the effectiveness of heating a space it’s in.